gpbl/react-day-picker/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: 🐛 Bug report
-about: Create a report to help us improve DayPicker
+about: Create a reproducible bug report or a regression
-title: ''
+title: 'Bug: '
 labels: 'Type: Bug'
 assignees: ''
 ---

+DayPicker version:
+React version:

 ### Bug description

 A clear and concise description of what the bug is.

 ### To reproduce

 Code sandbox: https://codesandbox.io/s/react-day-picker-8-vl4ry